akselov/digital-twin-opcua/README.md

 # Digital Twin with OPC UA
-This repository contains files used in the development of a digital twin for a robot cell at NTNU with the use of Visual Components 4.0 (VC 4.0) and OPC UA.
+This repository contains files used in the development of a digital twin (DTw) for a robot cell at NTNU with the use of Visual Components 4.0 (VC 4.0) and OPC UA.

 ## Result
 The system currently cointains the following functionality: